 The Company has a number of cedants with a wide geographical dispersal which reduces concentration risk preventing over-exposure in any one geographic region.
 In addition, concentration risk is reduced through underwriting of business in various classes and types of business.

-There has been no significant change in the geographical dispersal as the Company continues to underwrite and insurance revenue in the following geographical regions:
+The Company underwrites insurance revenue in the following geographical regions: